iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 To port an existing Connector originally written on iModel.js 2.x, it will be necessary to:

-1. Change the dependencies to the latest version.
+1. Change the dependencies to the latest version of [connector-framework](https://www.npmjs.com/package/@itwin/connector-framework) (version 1.0.1 or greater).
+A complete list of dependencies needed for connector development is available below under [Node Packages](#node-packages)
-2. Search and replace "iModelBridge" with "BaseConnector", "BridgeJobDefArgs" with "JobArgs" and "BridgeRunner" with "ConnectorRunner" and so on.
+2. The older term "bridge" has been replaced with "connector".
+Therefore, the class "BridgeRunner" for example, is now called "ConnectorRunner".
+In other instances, the term "bridge" was removed altogether, so, "BridgeJobDefArgs" is now simply "JobArgs".
+Lastly, the term "iModel" has been similarly replaced by "iTwin" or omitted.
+Instead of "iModelBridge" your connector will extend "BaseConnector".

 ## Introduction